Electro-oxidation: Platinum

 Platinum electrodes provide good conductivity and they are inert and stable at high potentials.
 At the same time, the oxygen evolution overpotential is low (1.6 V vs SHE) and comparable to that of graphite.
 As a result, electro-oxidation with Platinum electrodes usually provides low yield due to partial oxidation of the compounds.
 The contaminants are converted into stable intermediates, difficult to be broken down, thus reducing current efficiency for complete mineralization.

 Mixed metal oxides (MMOs)

 Mixed metal oxides, also known as dimensionally stable anodes, are very popular in electrochemical process industry, because they are very effective in promoting both chlorine and oxygen evolution.
-In fact, they have been used extensively in the chloroalkali industry and for water electrolysis process.
+In fact, they have been used extensively in the chloralkali industry and for water electrolysis process.
 In the case of wastewater treatment, they provide low current efficiency, because they favor the competitive reaction of oxygen evolution.
 Similarly to Platinum electrodes, formation of stable intermediates is favored over complete mineralization of the contaminants, resulting in reduced removal efficiency.

 Due to their ability to promote chlorine evolution reaction, dimensionally stable anodes are the most common choice for processes relying on mediated oxidation mechanism, especially in the case of chlorine and hypochlorite production.